-The Mt Shasta Goddess Temple dedicates August to Isis.
+The Mount Shasta Goddess Temple dedicates August to Isis.

 Arwork Isis Rising Above Castle Crags by Devanna Wolf

 Isis is the mystical Egyptian goddess of 10,000 names.
 In the ancient world, her name Auset/Isis (meaning “throne”) was appended to the names of many deities in Egypt, Greece, and Rome.
 Her worship was vast, and her medicine potent.
 The Good Queen who cares for the land, its rulers, and its people is known for a wide variety of powers: the power of magical utterances, the power of water and rain, the power of the stars, of alchemy, of raising beings from the dead.
-She is goddess of fertility, magic, and transcendent wisdom.
+She is a goddess of fertility, magic, and transcendent wisdom.
 There is nowhere on Earth where Isis is not welcome, because she is in the heart of every living being.
-She is the double helix of our DNA, the rising of the dog star Sirius, and the rains which bring relief and nourishment as well as destruction.
-She is a justice bringer and a leader, and she teaches us to stand up for ourselves and those who are less fortunate.
+She is the double helix of our DNA, the rising of the dog star Sirius, and the rains that bring relief, nourishment, and destruction.
+She is a justice bringer and a leader, and she teaches us to stand up for ourselves and the less fortunate.

 Ideas for honoring isis, queen of queens: